this-is-learning/rxjs-fundamentals-course/docs/part-7.md

 Contributors:

-- Sergi Dote
+- Sergi Dote Teixidor

 ## Introduction

-Functional programming is a paradigm that puts the attention on functions.
-But this definition can be a little confusing since developers are coding using functions and methods and this doesn't mean they are programming following the FP paradigm.
+Functional programming is a paradigm that puts attention on functions.
+But this definition can be a little confusing since developers are coding using functions and methods and this doesn't mean they are programming following the Functional Programming paradigm.

-FP talks about abstract control flows, data mapping, operations, immutability, and other concepts we are reviewing in the next steps.
+Functional Programming talks about abstract control flows, data mapping, operations, immutability, and other concepts we are reviewing in the next steps.

-Change our mind to a FP perspective takes a while.
+Change our mind to a Functional Programming perspective takes a while.

-## What really FP is?
+## What is Functional Programming really?

 Functional programming comes from mathematical logic, and λ-calculus.
 The λ-calculus helps us to describe programs as data transformations using function applications.

-FP teachs us to decompose a problem into simple functions and chain them to get a final result.
-Thinking like this, we can break the complexity of a program, and achieve any problem as a set of easy steps.
+Functional Programming teachs us to decompose a problem into simple functions and chain them to get a result.
+Thinking like this, we can break the complexity of a program and achieve any problem as a sequence of easy steps.

 In my opinion, a perfect description is what Michael Feathers said:

 *“OO makes code understandable by encapsulating moving parts.
-FP makes code understandable by minimizing moving parts”.*
+Functional Programming makes code understandable by minimizing moving parts”.*

-### FP is declarative
+### Functional Programming is declarative

 There are two programming paradigms: